Cough: Information for patients and carers

 This advice is sourced from Dr Ros Taylor a senior palliative physician

-A. There may be a treatable cause of a cough which is unrelated to the patient's terminal illness.
+There may be a treatable cause of a cough which is unrelated to someone's terminal illness.
 For example:

 • Chest infection